 This is where it gets a wee bit selfish.
 How else are you going to get hot publicity if people don’t know you’re the real deal?

-That’s why I recommend you to have an additional 3rd-person media bio on your about page.
+Have an additional 3rd-person media bio on your about page.
 You can also create a separate media page, but often it is not necessary.

 Your 3rd-person bio lives up to the expectations of companies looking to feature you.
 You need to sound legitimate, and the third person media bio is a fantastic way to do just that.

 This is where it’s especially important to include places you’ve been featured previously, important positions you’ve held, # of people you’ve served (or books you’ve sold, etc.), and how to contact you.
 Make sure you’ve got live links and an adjacent clean, professional headshot.